Panic Disorder and Panic Attacks: Causes, Origins, Mechanisms, Treatment

 Chromosome 9q31

 Furthermore, a genome-wide study of an Icelandic cohort discovered a linkage on chromosome 9q31 also related to cigarette smoking.
-This region is noteworthy because of the formerly established association between adolescent smoking and adult risk of panic disorder and points to another likely phenotype of the disorder.
+This region is noteworthy because of the formerly established association between adolescent smoking and adult risk of panic disorder.

 Adenosine 2A Receptor Gene